 WATER TEST & ANALYSIS

-Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should minimally include analysis for the parameters in the table below.
-If you are uncertain as to how to take a proper sample or what to test for, you should contact a lab or water treatment professional for assistance.
-Certain items can be tested for on-site by a qualified water treatment professional For health threat contaminants, a proper sample should be taken to a certified state laboratory.
+Testing should be conducted by an EPA or Massachusetts state certified laboratory.
+Additionally, for proper sampling for what to test, you should contact a lab or water treatment professional for assistance.
+Furthermore, certain items can be tested for on-site by a qualified water treatment professional For health threat contaminants, a proper sample should be taken to a certified state laboratory.
 Typical items tested for are as follows:

 COMMON WATER QUALITY ISSUES IN GROTON